Two arrested for cattle smuggling in Assam | Law-Order

 - India

-Assam Police on Friday arrested two persons in Khetri area for allegedly trying to smuggle cattle.
-A team of East Guwahati Police District intercepted a truck in Khetri area and arrested two persons.
+Assam Police on Thursday arrested two persons in Khetri area for allegedly trying to smuggle cattle.
+A team of East Guwahati Police District intercepted a bus in Khetri area and arrested two persons.

+According to police, the duo was trying to smuggle 20 cattle from Geruati of Nagaon district to neighbouring Meghalaya's Byrnihat.
+"Both accused have been arrested and identified as Md Ijajul Hoque and Joynal Abeddin.
+Both are the residents of the Geruati area in Nagaon district," said the police.

 BSF said the cattle were seized from the bordering area of East Khasi hills and East Jaintia Hills districts of Meghalaya which were meant for smuggling to Bangladesh.
 Acting on a specific tipoff, BSF Mobile Check Post Sonapur, East Jaintia Hills district, intercepted a truck loaded with 24 cattle near Umkiang area although the driver and his accomplices managed to abscond from the spot.